secureshadow/ECSS_RP2040_RTOS/README.md

-# 🚀 Dev Branch Overview 🌌
+# 🚀 Master Branch Overview 🌌

 ## Introduction 🌟
 Welcome to the `master` branch, where we're 🛠 integrating FreeRTOS with ECSS services for a stellar 🌠 educational journey in space standards!